vesoft-inc/nebula-docs/community/README.md

 Committers come from those Active Contributors who have made significant contributions to the repository.
 A Committer has approval permission for code reviews of the repository.
 See [Committer List](./committer-list.md) for the Committers of each repository.

-> **NOTE**: Each repository requires at least 2 approvals for each PR to be merged into the master branch.
+> NOTE: Each repository requires at least 2 approvals for each PR to be merged into the master branch.

 ### How to become a Committer of a Repository